 Food Allergies and Sensitivities

 Food allergies, food intolerance, and food sensitivities are all potential causes of IBS and are far more common than most people (or their doctors) may realize.
 These can involve virtually any food (See American Journal of Gastroenterology).

 Food reactions are tricky because there are many reasons a food may cause digestive symptoms.
-You may have an actual allergy to the food, an intolerance, or you may struggle to digest a food due to other issues – and it can be a combination of these things.
+You may have an actual allergy to the food, an intolerance, or you may struggle to digest a food due to many other issues – or it can be a combination of several of these things.

 Correlating IBS symptoms to specific foods can be extremely difficult and elimination diets are very challenging.
 There are many tests for food reactions but they vary in effectiveness and quality, as do the labs that run them.
 We test the labs, so we know.
 Other doctors cannot say that.
 Few doctors understand them all well enough to help you, but the experts at the IBS Treatment Center do.
 Contact us for food allergy help today.